-JJC manages the general youth population using "Phase Privileges," a fourday-cycle point system with three phases.
+JJC manages the general youth population using "Phase Privileges," a four-day-cycle point system with three phases.
 Youth accrue or lose points based on their behavior.
 They will have access to more privileges and programs as they gain points and move to a higher phase of the program.
 Probation staff reported that staff regularly present points accrued or lost to the judge when determining disposition; thus, any unfairness in the discipline system will have a negative impact on a youth's disposition.

+... one young person lost fifteen good behavior points (out of one-hundred) for expressing suicidal ideations.
 DRC and YLC are concerned that Fresno's behavior modification system does not have accommodations for disability-related behavior.
 From interviews and record inspection, it appears that the point and level system lacks a method for determining whether a behavior was a manifestation of a disability, chronic stress, or trauma.
 The system also does not enable probation staff to identify youth with disabilities and offer accommodations.
 DRC and YLC's inspection revealed that the system inappropriately punishes youth behavior that is directly related to their disabilities.